Year Five - Classes Andromeda and Centaurus

 Reading with your child is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 It's best to read little and often, so try to put aside some time for it every day.
 Think of ways to make reading fun - you want your child to learn how pleasurable books can be.
 If you're both enjoying talking about the content of a particular page, linger over it for as long as you like.
 Books aren't just about reading the words on the page, they can also present new ideas and topics for you and your child to discuss.

-Tips for helping your child to enjoy books:
+Tips for helping your child develop reading skills:

 - Visit the library as often as possible - take out CDs and DVDs as well as books.

 - Schedule a regular time for reading - perhaps when you get home from school or just before bed.

 - Ask probing questions in order to check understanding and enhance inference skills.